We purchased a set of Rollerblade office caster wheels.

 Coming from a company where the box points to a website of www.uniqca.shop and a postcard referencing uniq.hk..
 Both of which resolve to a default website.
 We would like to think the lifeblood of a business is to actually have a legit website where people can get more information about your product.
 I’m no power hungry Hong Kong business executive so we could be dead wrong on this!
 Anyways, it’s a little hard to give glowing reviews when there’s nothing to really refer to.

-Confirmation that the stems in these wheel casters are indeed roller-bearing based.
+Confirmation that the stems in these wheel casters are indeed ball-bearing based.

-Once we got the wheels in our mailbox we inspected them and sure enough that is a legit roller-bearing in the stem of my caster.
+Once we got the wheels in our mailbox we inspected them and sure enough that is a legit ball-bearing in the stem of my caster.
 Excellent.

 Plastic covers popping off in less then 24 hours.